byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<tevador>** and we could still make annual PoW upgrade as new CPUs are introduced
 **\<byterubmooo>** I'm not asking to start now :)
 **\<dEBRUYNE>** I'd be strongly opposed to an "annual PoW upgrade"
-**\<ArticMine>** a 2x ASIC is not a RandomX failure Would you accept a 50% rebate payable in XMR on your heating cost by running a peice of software on our computer?
+**\<ArticMine>** a 2x ASIC is not a RandomX failure Would you accept a 50% rebate payable in BTR on your heating cost by running a peice of software on our computer?
 30% 10% 5% 1% .1% This becomes the question
 **\<dEBRUYNE>** ArticMine: You also have to factor in that not everyone uses their miner for heating
 **\<ferretinjapan>** annual POW would probably be too late.
 **\<fluffypony>** dEBRUYNE: as would I